 We have been using Bambino Mio for 3 years now so I have experience of using them from 6 months old, through developments, through teething, overnight, all the way up to the age of 3 1/2.

 From the first wear, he was comfortable and happy.
-He had been in disposable from birth as he was premature and I didn’t find the time to research cloth nappies or purchase them beforehand.
+He had previously been in disposable from birth as he was premature and I didn’t find the time to research cloth nappies or purchase them beforehand.
 Then once he was home, he was just so tiny that he was in premature disposable nappies for quite a while.
-Once he was large enough, I made that switch and even though he had never worn one before, he wasn’t at all bothered.
+As soon as he was large enough, I made that switch and even though he had never worn one before, he wasn’t at all bothered.
 People so often think that the extra bulk of a cloth nappy will hold a baby back in terms of movement but he could easily crawl and pull himself up just as he did in a disposable.
 In fact, William proved to be a climber from quite early on and his cloth nappies never ever prevented that!

 I will always be grateful for this brand because they gave me the confidence to try cloth without overwhelming and this led to us trying other brands and designs and loving reusables for years.

 The Bambino Mio IS one of the more bulky and larger brands that we own so you will need to bear this in mind when looking to purchase.
 If you have a smaller baby or if they are quite slender, this may not be the right choice for you.
 I did find that when William was younger and chunkier, he filled them out quite well but as he grew and his legs became a little more slender, I had to have a big readjust to get a nice fit around the thighs/hip area.
 However, this is very simple as they have rise poppers on the front which adjusts the nappy up and down plus velcro which is easily adjusted to your baby’s size.